 GRANT AMOUNTS $

-1. INDIVIDUAL ARTIST: May apply for a grant from $2,500 to $10,000.
+• INDIVIDUAL ARTISTS: May apply for grant between $2,500 to $10,000.
 Must apply with a fiscal agent.
+(See “Responsibilities of the Fiscal Agent” at end of these guidelines)

 FUNDING PRIORITIES